LennyMaxMine/lennymaxmine/README.md

 # Hi there, I'm LennyMaxMine 👋

 ## About Me 👨‍🦲
-I am a motivated and curious software enthusiast based in Germany, who is writing small private projects.
+I like coding.

 ## My Interests 🖼️
-- 🌱 Coding with Python, learning new things
+- 🌱 Coding with Python
-- 💻 Python is my go-to languages for most of my projects.
+- 📖 Learning new things

 ## What I'm Working On 👷‍♂️
 - 💻 Private Projects